Cloud-Architekt/cloud-architekt.github.io/_posts/2020-09-19-auditing-of-msi-and-service-principals.md

 **Rule logic:**

-Looking for audit events of updating certificates or secrets on service principals in a specific time range.
-Alerting if service principal has successfully sign-in events within a period of time before changing credentials.
-This could be a suspicious event that someone generates credentials without any obvious reasons.
+This analytic rules have a look on audit events of updating certificates or secrets on service principals in a specific time range.
+Alert will be triggered if a service principal has successfully sign-in events within a period of time before changing credentials.
+This could be a suspicious event that someone generates credentials without any obvious reasons (service principal exists and is able to sign-in).

 [https://github.com/Cloud-Architekt/azuresentinel/blob/master/ResetMFAAuthCredByAdmin.kusto](https://github.com/Cloud-Architekt/azuresentinel/blob/master/ResetMFAAuthCredByAdmin.kusto)